 According to [ITU-T P.340], the SLR of a loudspeaker telephone should be about 5 dB higher than the SLR of the corresponding handset telephone.

-Therefore, the nominal value of SLR for handheld and desktop speakerphone set shall be +13 dB.
+Therefore, the nominal value of SLR for handheld and desktop speakerphone set shall be 13± 4 dB.

 6.1.1.1 Measurement method

+The real speech signal as defined in [ITU-T P.501] shall be used.
+The test signal used shall be specified in the test report.
+The test signal level shall be –4.7 dBPa, measured at the MRP.
+The test signal level is averaged over the complete test signal sequence.
+The broadband signal level is then adjusted to -28.7 dBPa at the HFRP or the HATS HFRP as defined in [ITU-T P.581] and the spectrum is not altered.

+The spectrum at the MRP and the actual level at the MRP (measured in 1/3-octaves) are used as references

 The setup for desktop speakerphone set is described in clause 2.3.1.

 The setup for handheld speakerphone set is described in clause 2.3.2.